 Checking low-resolution, illegible images to “frame” the images so that the data is captured and can be converted into a PDF or TIF, and to ensure the images are clickable in Digital ReeL.

 Indexing and Data Entry

 Capturing data fields to index and name the digital files.
 This might include the entire indexing spec or just a part of it.

 Looking through images to identify certain features, such as a flasher at the beginning of a file or a stamp that indicates a specific record.

 We do many of these processes using our own employees and technology, but we might still use a subcontractor to check our work or a percentage of it.
 In this way having subs check our work helps minimize mistakes and errors on our film scanning projects.
 Take a look at our QA article to learn more about this topic.

-If you’re not comfortable having subcontracts work on your project, no problem.
-Just be aware that it’s usually less expensive when subcontracts are allowed than when they’re not.
+If you’re not comfortable having subcontractors work on your project, no problem.
+Just be aware that it’s usually less expensive when subcontractors are allowed than when they’re not.